 When a child appears unmotivated, their concerned parents try to fix it.
-They may start with encouraging and nudging, which quickly turns into nagging and then punishing.
+They may start with encouraging and nudging, which quickly turns into nagging, punishing or giving artificial consequences.
 A child who only dislikes homework at the beginning now struggles to find motivation to do anything because of the chronic stress.

 This problem is rampant during distance learning.

 In March of 2020, the world went upside down when schools were suddenly closed and students forced to start distance learning with no preparation.
 They couldn’t go outside to play or see their friends.
 It was a very stressful experience for children.